borekl/devnull-tribute-2017/README.md

 have winning game, this field is undefined.

 `%s`.`players`.`data`.`PLAYER`.`clanpts`
-Players clan points.
+Player's clan points.
 This key always exists and has nothing to do with whether the player is a clan member or not.

 `%s`.`players`.`data`.`PLAYER`.`maxlvl`